Code changes

 Recent Highway Code changes

-Two major Highway Code updates have reshaped the theory test in the last four years — the 29 January 2022 revisions (8 new or rewritten rules, including the Hierarchy of Road Users) and the 25 March 2022 mobile-phone tightening.
-CPR and AED questions joined the bank from 2026.
-Below: every substantive change since 2022 with the rule number, the before-and-after, and the gov.uk source.
+Several Highway Code updates have reshaped the theory test in the last four years — the 29 January 2022 revisions (8 themed changes spanning new H-rules and dozens of updated rule numbers, including the Hierarchy of Road Users), the 25 March 2022 mobile-phone tightening, the introduction's new 1 July 2022 section on self-driving vehicles, the 27 July 2022 Annex 5 update reflecting the Police, Crime, Sentencing and Courts Act 2022 penalty uplift for causing death by dangerous driving, the 17 September 2023 Wales 20 mph default, the 10 April 2025 Scotland pavement-parking clarification (Rules 243 and 244), the 22 October 2025 traffic-sign update for "buses and cycles only" and "trams only" signs, and the CPR and AED questions added to the question bank from 2026.
+Below: every substantive rule-text or annex change since 2022 with the rule number, the before-and-after, and the gov.uk source.

 29 January 2022 — the eight rule changes